6 Simple Ways to be an Infertility Advocate

 Small acts of advocacy have an important impact.

 When I was deep in the trying to conceive trenches, the thought of being an infertility advocate was the furthest thing from my mind.
-I couldn’t tell most of my friends and family what we going through of my own embarrassment.
+I couldn’t tell most of my friends and family what we going through because of my embarrassment.

-I look back at that time and remember a lot of crying, binge-watching Ru Paul’s Drag Race (there were never any pregnancy plotlines, which I appreciated) and drawn curtains blocking out the sun.
+I look back at that time and remember a lot of crying, binge-watching Ru Paul’s Drag Race (there were never any pregnancy plotlines, which I appreciated), and curtains blocking out the sun.
 I was buying maxi pads and pregnancy tests at the same time.
-I avoided anyone who I even suspected would ask me when I was having kids and being around fertile myrtles made me feel what I can only describe as 'stabby.'
+I avoided anyone who I even suspected would ask me when I was having kids and being around fertile myrtles made me feel what I can only describe as ‘stabby.’

 Read: 8 Ways to Deal with Fertile Myrtle Jealousy

-When I imagined being an infertility advocate, I saw it as really putting yourself out there and boldly educating others (the fertile public, Congress, your HR department, etc.) about your own struggles and the realities of infertility.
+When I imagined being an infertility advocate, I saw it as really putting yourself out there and boldly educating others (the fertile public, Congress, your HR department, etc.) about your struggles and the realities of infertility.
 The crying, bloated, watching the Logo channel while clutching Always maxi pads with wings version of me didn’t fit this picture.

 It was only after I stopped treatment and achieved a resolution (in my case, I had a son through in vitro fertilization (IVF) and another through an insane amount of random and unexpected luck) that I felt comfortable with being open about my roller coaster ride.

-Step-by-step, I slowly began speaking at conferences, meeting with my local representatives, writing pieces for various online magazines and websites and all in all, raising awareness among my friends, family, and the fertile public.
+Step by step, I slowly began speaking at conferences, meeting with my local representatives, writing pieces for various online magazines and websites, and all in all, raising awareness among my friends, family, and the fertile public.

-What I’ve learned from being on both sides of the private/public infertility coin is that I do think there’s a way for everyone to be an advocate in a manageable way, wherever you are at in your trying to conceive efforts.
+What I’ve learned from being on both sides of the private/public infertility coin is that I do think there’s a way for everyone to be an advocate in a manageable way, wherever you are in your trying to conceive efforts.
 You can speak at a press conference (as I have done regarding creating access to fertility treatment) or you can speak privately to your well-intentioned relative who wants to know why you’re not pregnant yet.
-It’s possible to fight a good the good fight with either guns blazing or with quiet little sparklers from the comfort of your couch.
+It’s possible to fight a good fight with either guns blazing or with quiet little sparklers from the comfort of your couch.
 In this spirit, here are six suggestions on how you can make an impact as an infertility advocate.

 1. Social Media

 OK… before some of you recoil in horror, let me share with you how I slowly snuck out of the infertility closet.
 It was primarily on Twitter where I came up with an anonymous handle (@the2weekwait, which is not anonymous anymore, obviously).
-If you look on Twitter, you will actually find quite a few accounts along those lines.
-They are a private and protected safe space where you can connect with others in the infertility community, support one another, and help to educate any infertility newbies.
+If you look on Twitter, you will find quite a few accounts along those lines.
+They are a private and protected safe space where you can connect with others in the infertility community, support one another, and help educate any infertility newbies.

 2. Write a Letter to Congress or Your Local Representative